 "I know.
 But that construct I made up that thinks he's my father is not going to be in this wedding.
 He can just go back to his utility and forget it.
 And you'll like the kilt.
 It's old.
 And you're old.
 And my dress will look old.
 It'll all match."

-"I thought we cleared up that whole old thing," Faith purred from her chair.
+"I thought we cleared up that whole old thing," Faith said from her chair.

 "Can we get back to the topic of me?"
 Buffy groused.